-Our programs generally range in length from one week to four weeks.
+Our programs generally range in length from one week to three weeks.
 Therefore, the depth of investigation and learning outcomes will vary.

 One week - Choose several themes